vohai2003/hdp_data_tutorials/tutorials/hdp/manage-files-on-hdfs-via-cli-ambari-files-view/tutorial-2.md

 ## Summary

 Congratulations!
 We just learned to use the Files View to manage our **sf-salaries-2011-2013.csv** and **sf-salaries-2014.csv** dataset files in HDFS.
-We learned to create, upload and list the the contents in our directories.
+We learned to create, upload and list the contents in our directories.
 We also acquired the skills to download files from HDFS to our local file system and explored a few advanced features of HDFS file management.

 ## Further Reading